PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/portable-game-consoles/sony-portable-game-consoles/psvita.md

 #### Case 2 : game is in your roms folder and not yet installed in the emulator

-RetroBat will automatically take care of the installation when you run the game for the first time, provided that the games are in the correct format.
+ProjectArcade will automatically take care of the installation when you run the game for the first time, provided that the games are in the correct format.